 - 1. Perform the prerequisite tasks.
-For instructions, see "Before you begin" on page 13. - 2.
+For instructions, see "Before you begin" on page 11. - 2.
 Open the front rack door. - 3.
-Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
-For more information, see "Control panel LEDs" on page 15. - 4.
 Use the service indicator light-emitting diodes (LEDs) to help identify the part.
-For instructions, see "Identifying a part" on page 15. - 5.
+For instructions, see "Identifying a part" on page 13. - 4.
 Attach the wrist strap.